pyodide/pyodide-blog/content/posts/function-pointer-cast-handling.md

 ## Better compiler support for function pointer casts using an LLVM pass

-It is possible to LLVM pass to implement compiler-generated function pointer cast emulation in a way that has a negligible impact on speed, stack usage, and code size.
+It is possible to use an LLVM pass to implement compiler-generated function pointer cast emulation in a way that has a negligible impact on speed, stack usage, and code size.
 The solution will also impose no surprising difficulties for calls from Javascript into WebAssembly or for dynamic linking.
 It does change the ABI so it requires the linked modules to be aware of this different ABI.
 We also assume that (1) most function pointers are called with the correct signature most of the time and (2) only a small number of types of function are cast into the wrong signature and called.
 Both of these assumptions are met in Python.

 ### How `EMULATE_FUNCTION_POINTER_CASTS` works